-Far Horizons’, the Adler’s program of high-altitude balloon missions carrying student-designed experiments into the stratosphere, celebrated their 100th flight and set a new record for number of flights in a year at 15.
+Far Horizons, the Adler’s program of high-altitude balloon missions carrying student-designed experiments into the stratosphere, celebrated its 100th flight and set a new record for number of flights in a year at 15.

 In the fall, during the Kavli Fulldome Lecture Series, the Adler executed their first virtual reality pilot, sending out Google Cardboard devices all over the world to select institutions and organizations including Lurie Children’s Hospital, so that patients could experience the immersive lecture remotely via the Cardboard and smartphone.

-Also notable, was the First Prize in the BSHS Great Exhibitions Competition for What is a Planet?, ‘Scopes in the City becoming a top 100 Finalist for the Chicago Innovation Awards, and the Adler breaking another attendance record with an increase of 5% over 2015.
+Also notable was the first prize in the BSHS Great Exhibitions Competition for What is a Planet?, ’Scopes in the City becoming a top-100 finalist for the Chicago Innovation Awards, and the Adler breaking another attendance record with an increase of 5 percent over 2015.